Andeweg01/MS3-FoodFromHome/README.md

 img...:

 ## DESIGN CHOICES:
-The logo is a simple shape with rounded and slightly slanted corners in a soft green with in it the initials of FoodFromHom in dark blue for contrast.
+The logo is a simple shape with rounded and slightly slanted corners in a lime green with in it the initials of FoodFromHome in dark blue for contrast.
 The full name beside it.
-All text is in type Lora which is used throughout the site.
+All text in the logo is in type Lora which is used throughout the site for text in serif.
 A stylish serif, easy to read, pretty to look at.

-The chosen font Lora is taken from Google Fonts (https://fonts.google.com/) and the other, Noto Sans is a font that became a web standard recently (used in Bootstrap and Materialize).
-Noto Sans, a neat sans-serif type in the same style as Droid and Roboto, optimized for readability on small devices and designed to have full Unicode support in multiple languages.
+The chosen font Lora is taken from Google Fonts (https://fonts.google.com/) and the other, Roboto is a font that is the standard sans-serif in Materialize framework.

-Lora is a  well balanced comtemporary serif that suits the style I was looking for to contrast the sans-serif Noto Sans and give the site a friendly look and link to food as a feel-good product.
-This font is provided by the Google Fonts API.

 The main image is a stock photo bought (free in a trial period) from Adobe Stock.
 It shows a multicultural couple enjoying walking on a market.
 The asian looking girl pointing at something could be interpreted as someone finding that product she used to enjoy back home.
 By using a photo not necessarily linked to Ireland will make it easier in the future to expand to other markets.

+The images used for the products are also stock photos, bought from Adobe Stock.
+I considered using product photos, but they are almost without exception under copyright.
+This would be too risky, would the site go public.

+Initially I set up the products in accordions to be folded out to view the product.
+However, using the cards from Materialize is a user friendly option where the products are more easily found and it makes the site look more appealing.

 ### The colours:
 The light purple and dark blue give a good contrast and are soft and friendly.
 The site is providing a service, not selling goods.
 So without being pushy with screaming colours it should be a pleasant expierence for the user.
 The navigation on mobile sizes uses transparancy to visually  'stay in touch' with the main page of the site.